Doctor of Public Health (DrPH) Residential and Online | GW

 • To prepare professionals with the necessary skills to provide this leadership.

 GWSPH Doctoral programs admit students for the Fall term each academic year.
-Applications will be accepted beginning in August and are due no later than December 1st for the next matriculating cohort beginning in the following Fall term.
+Applications will be accepted beginning in August and are due no later than January 15th (extended) for the next matriculating cohort beginning in the following Fall term.
 Find GWSPH graduate admissions information here.

-Applications will be reviewed following the December 1st deadline and those applicants selected for an interview can expect to be contacted by mid-February.
+Applications will be reviewed following the January 15th (extended) deadline and those applicants selected for an interview can expect to be contacted by mid-February.

 A Master's degree is required.
 Applicants who have completed an MPH degree from a Council of Education for Public Health (CEPH) accredited program are strongly preferred for admission to the DrPH Program.
 Applicants with a master’s degree in another field should explain their relevant training, research experience, work experience and educational background comparable to the MPH.
 DrPH applicants admitted without an MPH may be required to take additional coursework at the graduate level that does not apply toward the minimum 48 credits required for the DrPH program.

-Admission to this program is highly selective, successful applicants have competitive academic credentials and four years or more of relevant health-related professional work experience post-graduate degree.
+Admission to this program is highly selective, successful applicants have competitive academic credentials including a minimum 3.4 graduate GPA and four years or more of relevant health-related professional work experience post-graduate degree.

 Submission of GRE scores is not required.